Patribots4738/Reefscape2025/README.md

 ## Teleoperated 🎮
   ### Auto Alignment
   A feature that we have on the robot is Auto Alignment!
-This feature allows to align to field elements such as reef faces.
+This feature allows to align to field elements such as reef faces, the processor, intake station, and the barge.
 When alligned to a reef face, the driver can move the robot to align it to the target branch.
 This helps the driver with steering and alignment.

+  ### Climblight
+  To make sure all of the hooks on our climb and the foot has properly been locked into the cage, we use a Limelight 3g pointed where we index the cage.
+Using this we can make sure we dont accidentally drop test the robot during the climbing procces or fail climb in any other way.

 ### Joystick Axis Remapping
   We use Xbox controllers to control the robot.
 However, the range of the joystick axis from the Xbox controller is the shape of a skewed square with chamfered edges which is preferable for usage.
 In PatriBoxController, we remapped the range of input to a circle that is easier to use.
 Here's our desmos if you want to check out the math!